 We tend to seek some magic “Russian”‘ training periodization/method, but the issue is more managerial/organizational.
 We need to turn more to business knowledge and how to run our operational & project management between two parties that share common goods.
 One word – Communication.

 The solution for national teams might be to have Performance Manager who’s role is to ‘blend’ national team interests and club interests for each particular player.
 Someone who would travel abroad to different clubs and see how national team member are being treated and how they adapt and respond.
 Someone that should develop ‘buy in’, accountability and culture of national team members.
 Like a an ambassador of national team.

 I would also suggest that national team invest into monitoring and collecting data from clubs and players and use that to custom tailor those 3-4 weeks, but also try to influence training being done to their athletes, either by diplomatic influencing the club or by education/influencing their own players, which is done by sending their ambassador(s) and backing things up by data.
 National team building doesn’t start during pre-tournament 3-4 weeks, but much, much earlier.

-National teams can invest into athlete management software like SMARTABASE and collect data from their players and clubs (by signing agreement/policies and demanding accountability and commitment).
-This might involve simple playing time, training load, medical data/status (sharing should be agreed between two parties), playing statistics, etc. National team should also perform simple testing diagnostics on every training camp to have certain information (benchmark and prescriptive insight) about the trend of physical preparedness of their players.
+National teams can invest in athlete management software and collect data from their players and clubs (by signing agreements/policies and demanding accountability and commitment).
+This might involve simple playing time, training load, medical data/status (sharing should be agreed between two parties), playing statistics, etc. The national team should also perform simple testing diagnostics on every training camp to have certain information (benchmark and prescriptive insight) about the trend of physical preparedness of their players.